dolthub/docs/packages/doltlab/content/guides/enterprise.md

 # Use custom logo on DoltLab instance

 DoltLab Enterprise allows administrators to customize the logo used across their DoltLab instance.
-At the time of this writing, custom logos custom logos must have a maximum height of `24px` and a maximum width of `112px`.
-If a custom logo is used on DoltLab, the footer of the DoltLab instance will display the text "Powered by DoltLab" below the custom logo.
+At the time of this writing, custom logos custom logos must have a maximum height of `32px` and a maximum width of `240px`.
+They will be visible in the top navbar of every page and the footer of some pages, so therefore should work against dark backgrounds.
+If a custom logo is used on DoltLab, the footer of the DoltLab instance will display the text "Powered by DoltLab [version]" next to the custom logo.

 You can use a custom logo on DoltLab by editing `./installer_config.yaml` and providing the path to your custom logo: